Configuring Azure Blob containers as staging area

 )

-If authMechanism is set as AZURE_MANAGED_IDENTITY, a Managed Identity that grants access to the Blob Container must be attached to the Azure instances of either the Hyperscale Compliance engine, Continuous Compliance engine, or the AKS cluster.
+If authMechanism is set as AZURE_MANAGED_IDENTITY, a Managed Identity that grants access to the Blob Container must be attached to the Azure instances of both the Hyperscale Compliance engine, Continuous Compliance engine, or the AKS cluster.
 Refer to the Azure Kubernetes Services (AKS) knowledge guide for further information.

 If authMechanism is set as